Neutral Atom Quantum Computing Hardware: Performance and End-User Perspective: Introduction

 In the NISQ-era, a quantum computer's performance depends not only on the properties of the hardware being used, but also on the specific problem being solved.
 A particular type of quantum computer might suit a specific problem and algorithm.
 Thus, application-level benchmarks are valuable, particularly for practitioners who must select the most suitable computing platform for their problems.
 However, as highlighted in Ref.~\cite{amico2023defining}, application-level benchmarks can be affected by \enquote{benchmark optimisations}, where hardware-specific pre- or post-processing steps are used to alter the general validity of benchmark runs.
 Moreover, quantum error mitigation techniques can impact the validity of benchmark runs since solution quality can be traded against time-to-solution.
 Application-level benchmarks should, therefore, not be considered in isolation---thorough descriptions of low-level properties of quantum computers should accompany them.
 Moreover, knowledge about the physical mechanisms that govern a quantum computing device and its sources of errors can help to develop hardware-efficient algorithms and schemes for quantum error correction that use fewer resources.
 Low-level characterisations enable to identify bottlenecks, provide insights into higher-abstraction benchmarks and give indications about future developments.

 This paper discusses the most relevant properties and current state-of-the-art for one quantum hardware platform, namely neutral atoms.
-This platform is still relatively young, but has many promising properties, especially in view of industry-relevant use-cases such as optimisation problems.
+Similar reviews of other quantum computing hardware platforms are planned for the future.
+The neutral atom platform is still relatively young, but has many promising properties, especially in view of industry-relevant use-cases such as optimisation problems.
 The remainder of the paper is structured as follows: The physical foundations underlying neutral atom quantum computers are explained in Section~\ref{sec:foundations}.
 The most relevant hardware properties are briefly described in Section~\ref{subsec:explanation_criteria}, where relevant metrics for neutral atom quantum computers are listed.
 Section~\ref{subsec:sig_applications} describes the significance of these hardware properties for applications, while Section~\ref{subsec:providers} gives a brief overview of providers of neutral atom quantum computers.
 The last section~\ref{sec:discussion} summarises the main advantages and disadvantages of neutral atoms quantum computers and discusses examples of applications that profit particularly from the characteristics of this hardware platform.